 Twelve flax varieties were planted at Borderview Research Farm in Alburgh, VT on 23-Apr 2013.
 General plot management is listed in Table 1.
 The experimental design was a randomized complete block replicated 4 times.
 Plot size was 5' x 20'.
 The previous crop was corn silage, and prior to that, the site had been in sod.
 The field was disked and spike tooth harrowed prior to planting.
-Plots were seeded with a Kincaid Cone Seeder at a seeding rate of 50 lbs acre-1.
+Plots were seeded with a Kincaid Cone Seeder at a seeding rate of 50 lbs. acre-1.

 Population and vigor were measured on 22-May.
 Populations were determined by taking two 1/3 meter counts per plot.
 On 9-Jul plant heights were measured, and the severity of lodging was recorded as a percent of plot lodged.
 Flax plots were harvested with an Almaco SP50 small plot combine on 6-Sep 2013.
 The harvest area was 5' x 20'.
 Seed was cleaned with a small Clipper M2B cleaner (A.T.
 Ferrell, Bluffton, IN).
+Oil from a known volume of each seed sample was extruded on 5-Feb 2014 with a Kern Kraft Oil Press KK40 (at 120°F and 40 RPM), and the oil quantity was measured to calculate oil content.
+A subsample of flax meal from each plot was sent to Cumberland Valley Analytics in Hagerstown, MD for wet chemistry analysis of crude protein (as a percentage of dry matter content) and fat (as a percentage of dry matter content, calculated with ether extraction).
+The oil and meal were also analyzed with an NIRS (Near Infrared Reflectance Spectroscopy) DS2500 Feed and Forage analyzer (Foss, Eden Prairie, MN) at the University of Vermont Cereal Testing Lab (Burlington, VT).
 The varieties of flax grown are listed in Table 2.
-Results were analyzed with an analysis of variance in SAS (Cary, NC).
-The Least Significant Difference (LSD) procedure was used to separate cultivar means when the F-test was significant (p < 0.10).
+Results were analyzed with an analysis of variance or a Tukey-Kramer test of significance in SAS (Cary, NC).
+The Least Significant Difference (LSD) procedure was used to separate cultivar means when the F-test was significant (p< 0.10).